ecmnet/MAVGCL/README.md

 - Currently does not support USB or any serial connection (should be easy to add, so feel free to implement it)

-- PX4Log keyfigure mapping not complete (let me know, which missing I should add)
+- PX4Log keyfigure mapping not complete (let me know, which I should add)

 **Screenshots** (from PX4Log / Online acquisition):